-Unless you are really brave, do not ever order Andouillette sausage, the translation is Chitterling sausage but this anodyne name does not conjure up a description for the most revolting tripe (pork intenstine) sausage slathered in mustard sauce.
+Unless you are really brave, do not ever order Andouillette sausage AAAAA, the translation is Chitterling sausage but this anodyne name does not conjure up a description for the most revolting tripe (pork intenstine) sausage slathered in mustard sauce.
 Androuillette is NOT androuille sausage.

-No the Police are not about to shoot someone, they always walk around carrying big guns, especially in train stations / airports or anywhere that is crowded.
+No the Police are not about to shoot someone, they always walk around carrying their big guns in their hands and they and the army are especially present in train stations / airports or anywhere that is crowded.
 Their intention is to look intimidating.
 There is almost nowhere you will go on the tourist trail where you should be worried.
 Some non-tourist areas are just poorer than others.

 However, pickpockets are everywhere, invariably small groups of young girls who look for easy targets they think may be carrying lots of cash.
-Paris is very crowded, be aware especially near the Eiffel Tower, inside the Louvre … They can also distract you with a petition or the ‘dropped gold ring’ scam.
+Or they like the look of your sunglasses or camera.
+Be aware especially near the Eiffel Tower, inside the Louvre or anywhere particularly crowded including the metro.
+They can also distract you with a petition or the ‘dropped gold ring’ scam.